mamurak/predictive-maint/docs/setup.md

 Navigate to **Application and Data Services > Streams for Kafka > Kafka Instances**, select the Kafka instance you created earlier (in my case tom-kafka), select the Kebab menu, then Details:
 ![images/2-setup/image7.png](images/2-setup/image7.png)

-Click the Connection tab and copy your *Bootstrap server*
+Click the Connection tab and copy your *Bootstrap server*.
+We'll refer to this below as YOUR_BOOTSTRAP_SERVER
 ![images/2-setup/image8.png](images/2-setup/image8.png)

 ### Create your Kafka topic